THUYimingLi/Awesome_Data_Protection_in_DL/README.md

 # Deep Dataset IP Protection
-This GitHub repository summarizes the resources of the intellectual property protection of datasets in deep learning.
+This GitHub repository summarizes the resources of data protection in deep learning.
 We will update this repo regularly.

 ## Dataset Ownership Verification (Copyright Protection)